real-name-hidden-bit/chitchat/README.md

 ## 🤝 Credits

-This project was developed with assistance from **Gemini Pro 2.0** by Google, which provided guidance on:
+This project was developed with assistance from **Gemini Pro 3.0** by Google, which provided guidance on:
 - Laravel best practices and architecture
 - Tailwind CSS styling and responsive design
 - JavaScript AJAX implementation for live updates
-- Database schema design and relationships
+- Database schema design and relationships (Mysql 8)
 - Modern web development patterns

-## 📄 License

-This project is open-source and available for educational purposes.

-## 👨‍💻 Author

-Developed as a midterm examination project for Laravel coursework.

----

 **ChitChat** - Where conversations come to life! 💬✨